strapi/documentation/docusaurus/docs/user-docs/getting-started/setting-up-admin-panel.md

 ---
-title: Setting Up Admin Panel
+title: Setting up the admin panel
 displayed_sidebar: userDocsSidebar
 description: How to setup your Strapi Admin Panel
 ---

 Before going over individual features on the Admin Panel, we recommend the following steps to set up and configure your Strapi Dashboard correctly.
-After set up is completeted you can access the admin panel via the URL provided during set up.
+Once you complete the setup, you can access the admin panel through the provided URL.

 ## Accessing the admin panel